goodyduru/goodyduru.github.io/_posts/2023-11-13-ipc-message-queues.md

 Receiving a message is done using the `msgrcv` function.
 The difference between these function parameters and `msgsnd` parameters is the message type.
 This type determines if the process wants to read any message (0), a specific message type (a positive integer), or a particular message group (a negative integer).
 Setting the type to a negative integer reads any message whose type is less than or equal to the absolute value of the specified type.
 This function removes a message from the queue and copies it to the provided message buffer parameter.

-The `msgrcv` function will defaultly block if the queue is empty/no message of the specified type(s).
+The `msgrcv` function will by default block if the queue is empty/no message of the specified type(s).
 This can be prevented by specifying `IPC_NOWAIT` in the flag argument, which makes the function return an error.
 In Linux, if there's no message of the type(s), the first message in the queue can be read if `MSG_EXCEPT` is specified in the flag argument.

 Message queues can be removed and configured by the [`msgctl`](https://man7.org/linux/man-pages/man2/msgctl.2.html) function.
 The function also allows for reading a message queue metadata.

 ### Show me the code
 This example will demonstrate two processes communicating using a message queue in Python.
 Unfortunately, Python does not provide out-of-the-box message queue support.
-This made me use the excellent [sysv-ipc](https://semanchuk.com/philip/sysv_ipc/#message_queue) module.
+Instead, I made use of the excellent [sysv-ipc](https://semanchuk.com/philip/sysv_ipc/#message_queue) library.
 You can find the pip package [here](https://pypi.org/project/sysv-ipc/).

 Here's the client code:
 ```python